Wind turbine design: History

 Wood and canvas sails were used on early windmills due to their low price, availability, and ease of manufacture.
 These materials, however, require frequent maintenance.
 Wood and canvas construction limits the airfoil shape to a flat plate, which has a relatively high ratio of drag to force captured (low aerodynamic efficiency) compared to solid airfoils.
 Construction of solid airfoil designs requires inflexible materials such as metals or composites.

 Advances in turbine blade materials mirrored the progression of materials science as a broader subject.
 The first large turbine blades were predominantly made from metals like steel and aluminum due to their availability and robustness.
 However, their heavy weight and low flexibility restricted turbine size and decreased efficiency, requiring more energy to maintain blade rotation.

 The wind energy sector eventually moved onto lighter materials, namely fiberglass, a marked improvement over the excessive weight of metals.
 However, fiberglass possessed its own set of disadvantages, notably durability and sustainability issues.
 They were susceptible to environmental damages including UV radiation and moisture, leading to delamination and loss of structural integrity.
 Additionally, fiberglass is difficult to recycle, making the end-of-life impact of fiberglass blades quite high.

-As a response to these challenges, the wind energy industry looked to carbon fiber as a blade material, the specific stiffness and durability of which are greater than both metal and carbon fiber.
+As a response to these challenges, the wind energy industry looked to carbon fiber as a blade material, the specific stiffness and durability of which are greater than both metal and fiberglass.
 The superior stiffness-to-weight ratio allows for the use of larger blades, increasing efficiency (see size section).
 In recent research, bio-based composites and nanostructure enhancements have been utilized to further reduce weight and increase strength and stiffness.